stargate/stargate-grpc-node-client/README.md

 ### Processing the result set

 After executing a query a response will be returned containing rows for a SELECT statement, otherwise the returned payload will be unset.
-The convenience function `ToResultSet()` is provided to help transform this response into a ResultSet that's easier to work with.
+You can call `getResultSet()` on the response to grab a ResultSet that's easier to work with.
+Note the function can return `undefined` if no ResultSet was returned, so you'll need to check it's defined or cast it.

 ```typescript
 // Insert a record into the table